 Before installation begins it is important to confirm that the correct lintel is being used.
 A comprehensive lintel schedule that provides a detailed description of each lintel, including its location will help prevent any confusion.
 Catnic’s CLASS service is offered free and provides a single concise document with all the relevant details.

-Furthermore, while it might seem obvious, it is essential to store lintels carefully on-site and check that each lintel is not damaged prior to installation.
+Furthermore, while it might seem obvious, it is essential to store steel lintels carefully on-site and check that each lintel is not damaged prior to installation.
 Any damage may affect its performance and could result in serious issues for the building.

 2: Placement of the lintel